 - Neelum Arya, Research Director, Epstein Program in Public Interest Law and Policy, UCLA School of Law

 - Sheila Bedi, Senior Policy Consultant, Clinical Associate Professor of Law at the Northwestern School of Law, Attorney with the Roderick and Solange MacArthur Justice Center.

-- Gladys Carrion, Commissioner, NYC Administration for Children’s Services
+- Gladys Carrion, Former NYC Commissioner for the Administration for Children’s Services

 - Hernan Carvente, Research Assistant, Vera Institute of Justice